BCCDC-PHL/determinator/README.md

 **read_summary**

 Each sample will have an individual read summary in this output folder.
+At the top level of the output directory will be a combined_read_summary.csv with all samples combined.

 | sample_id | reference   | read_count | pct_total_reads |